JustinRyanH/Breakit/README.md

 ### Target Audience

 None.
-This is an Experiment that 3 people with play on Itch.io
+This is an Experiment that 3 people will play on Itch.io

 ## Concept